drips-network/docs/docs/whats-a-drip.md

 ## Status of Drips v2

-As of 8/17/2022, Drips v2 is currently available as an alpha pre-release, with smart contracts deployed on the Goerli testnet.
-Versions of the JS SDK and
+As of 11/4/2022, Drips v2 is currently available as an alpha pre-release, with smart contracts deployed on the Goerli testnet.
-Subgraph for v2 are currently under development.
-The Drips Team plans to do a series of iterative deployments to Goerli over the coming weeks, which will add in a few additional features and bug fixes, leading up to a mainnet release in August or September 2022.
+We expect to deploy the smart contracts to Ethereum mainnet and other major EVM blockchains soon!

 [v1]: https://docs.drips.network/